KyloIO/kylo-docs/installation/InstallKylo.rst

 RPM Install
 -----------

-`Download the latest Kylo RPM <http://bit.ly/2uT8bTo>`_ , and place it on the host Linux machine that you want to install Kylo services on.
+Download the latest RPM (:doc:`../about/Downloads`) , and place it on the host Linux machine that you want to install Kylo services on.

 .. note:: To use wget instead, right-click the download link and copy the url.